niels-slotboom/notes/Submanifolds.typ

   g & = epsilon alpha^2 dr otimes dr + gamma_(i j)(dq^i + beta^i dr)(dq^j + beta^j dr) \
     & = dr otimes dr + r^2 dtheta otimes dtheta + r^2 sin^2 theta dphi otimes dphi
 $
-At this point, one might reasonably point out that we've essentially just recovered the familiar expression for the flat metric in spherical coordinates through a rather elaborate detour.
-So far, this may seem suspiciously close to reinventing spherical coordinates.
-That, however, would be a disheartening conclusion after having gone through all this effort---so let us not argue that.
+At this point, one might reasonably point out that we've essentially just recovered the familiar expression for the flat metric in spherical coordinates through a rather elaborate detour---suspiciously close to plainly reinventing them.
+That, however, would be a disheartening conclusion after having put in all this effort---so let us not argue that.
 Instead, let us appreciate having seen the ADM decomposition machinery at work in a setting where the outcome is familiar, but derived by taking the scenic route.
 After all, we've just learned that spherical coordinates arise naturally when seeking a zero-shift ADM decomposition of the flat Euclidean metric on concentric spheres.
-Which, as every self-respecting postgraduate knows, is the entire point of advanced studies: to rediscover well-known results in a more baroque fashion---ideally in a way that makes the undergrads look impressed.
+This, as every self-respecting postgraduate knows, is the entire point of advanced studies: to rediscover well-known results in a more baroque fashion---ideally in a way that makes the undergrads look impressed.

 Now that we have derived a particular ADM decomposition of the flat Euclidean metric on $cal(M) = RR^3 without {0}$, we can also briefly consider the bilinear forms $P$, $Q$ associated to the orthogonal decomposition
 $